bysnupy/handson/handson__ocp4_restore_lost_one_master.md

 Starting etcd..
 ```

-You can remove pending CSR for etcd-1 generated when new master starts with "oc delete csr <csr name of new etcd>".
+You can remove generated pending CSRs with "oc delete csr <csr name of new etcd>" for added new etcd-1, because we restored backup certiicate set for added new etcd.

 ## Verify whether the added etcd and master are recovered without any issue

 ```cmd